akashpinnaka/styler_lite/README.md

 # StylerLite
-This is a light-weight gem which I created.
+This is a light-weight gem.
 It contains some pre-defined classes, where developers most often use them in their projects.
+Any contribution is appreciated.

 ## Installation